TheFifthRider/simply-roleplaying-webapp/docs/setting_rules/alchemy.md

-# Tag-based Alchemy
+# Alchemy

-With a few hours of downtime, you may combine 1-3 materials with alchemical tags to create a potion (or poison) with an effect improvised based on their tags.
-Alchemical tags, just like other tags, can be applied to things when they are relevant.
-You can research alchemical tags of ingredients that don't obviously have alchemical tags.
+Sometimes, you will find materials tagged with alchemy tags that can be brewed together to create effects.
+With a few hours of downtime, you may combine 1-3 materials with alchemy tags to create a potion (or poison) with an effect improvised based on their tags.

-When you do so, test your alchemical knowledge to craft the potion or poison against a difficulty based on strong the created effect would be, or against your **passive knowledge** if the effect would scale on your level (eg: poisons-- the difficulty to resist naturally scales on your level)
+When you , test your alchemical knowledge to craft the potion or poison against a difficulty based on strong the created effect would be, or against your **passive knowledge** if the effect would scale on your level (eg: poisons-- the difficulty to resist naturally scales on your level)

 >  **Crafting a Potion or Poison**<br/>